atmughrabi/CAPI-Precis/README.md

 ### Simulation

+* NOTE: You need three open terminals, for running vsim, pslse, and the application.

 1. (Optional) From the root directory go to benchmark directory:
 ```console
 CAPI@Precis:~CAPIPrecis$ cd 00_bench/
 ```
-2. Run [ModelSim vsim] for `simulation` this step is not needed when running on real hardware, this just simulates the AFU that resides on your (CAPI supported) FPGA  :
+2. On terminal 1.
+Run [ModelSim vsim] for `simulation` this step is not needed when running on real hardware, this just simulates the AFU that resides on your (CAPI supported) FPGA  :
 ```console
 CAPI@Precis:~CAPIPrecis/00_bench$ make run-vsim
 ```